^

 • Insecticide: effective against ants, cockroaches and other insects.

-• Preservative: to preserve products and materials from spoilage.
+• Preservative: to keep food and materials from spoiling.

 • Boric acid is effective in treating vaginal yeast infections such as candidiasis.
-Used in vaginal suppository form.
+It is used in the form of vaginal suppositories.

 • Used in powder or solution form to treat certain skin infections and conditions, including psoriasis and eczema, and to treat cuts and minor wounds to prevent infection.

-• Boric acid solutions can be used to treat certain types of ear infections, especially those caused by fungal infections.
+• Boric acid solutions may be used to treat some types of ear infections, especially those caused by fungal infections.

 • Boric acid is effective against insects such as cockroaches, ants and other pests.
 It disrupts their digestive system and acts as a dry contact poison.